 - DSISD Long-Range Facilities Planning Committee

-We appreciate our stakeholders who have expressed interest in being involved in the collaborative efforts to ensure each student in Dripping Springs ISD receives a personalized and exceptional educational experience.
+- We appreciate our stakeholders who have expressed interest in being involved in the collaborative efforts to ensure each student in Dripping Springs ISD receives a personal and exceptional educational experience.

 - Equitable campus and demographic representation;